 Plough-nosed

 This family of chimaeras is also commonly referred to as “elephant fish.”
-They are the only surviving members of the Callorhinchus genus.
+The family Callorhinchidae includes several living species within the genus Callorhinchus.
 While they behave similarly to the other members of the chimaera order, they are distinguished by their long, flexible, and fleshy snouts.
-These “trunks” are used to search the sea bottom for the small invertebrates that it feeds on.
+These “trunks” are used to search the sea bottom for the small invertebrates that they feed on.
 Their snouts can also sense movement and electrical fields, which makes them better hunters.

 The plough-nosed chimaeras typically grow up to four feet long and have flat, elongated bodies.
 Their coloring is usually a mixture of black and brown patches, and they have distinctively large pectoral fins that help them navigate waters quickly.